 Teenagers who do a lot of gaming on their laptops will prefer larger screen size, even though laptops with 13 inches screen offers a perfect combination of affordability and portability.

 Also, you’ve to be careful about the weight of the laptop you intend to buy.
-Don’t get a laptop that will cause your teen to be uncomfortable when carrying it—because of its heavyweight.
+Don’t get a laptop that will cause your teen to be uncomfortable when carrying it—because of its heavy weight.

 Moreover, bulkier laptops are prone to get destroyed when they mistakenly fall off from a height or even experience bumps.

+The best thing to do is go for laptops that are around 5 pounds and lesser, notwithstanding the screen size.
 If you want to make things easier, you can go for laptops that are 2 in 1—doubling as tablets as well.

 Most standard laptops come with a hard drive that has got about 128GB – 500GB—which is good enough for your teens to start with unless they need extensive storage capabilities for their school projects.